 Bob: Okay, we gave the shark spikes...
 Okay, we made the shark faster... okay, NOW THE SHARK IS ELECTRIFIED!

 - On The Simpsons, one episode was a series of stories from The Bible.
 When Moses (Milhouse) sends a plague of frogs to vex the Pharaoh (Principal Skinner), the Egyptians enjoy a banquet of frog legs, which the Pharaoh comments must be a reward from Ra for punishing the slaves.

-- SpongeBob SquarePants: Mermaid Man mistakes Spongebob for evil and attacks with his trademark Water Balls.
-Spongebob isn't affected by it, because as a sponge, he absorbs it.
-Then he and Barnacle Boy use their Raging Whirlpool, Spongebob and Patrick only enjoyed the ride because it was just plain weak.
+- SpongeBob SquarePants: Mermaid Man mistakes SpongeBob for evil and attacks with his trademark Water Balls.
+SpongeBob isn't affected by it, because as a sponge, he absorbs it.
+Then he and Barnacle Boy use their Raging Whirlpool, SpongeBob and Patrick only enjoy the ride because it is just plain weak.

 - One episode of Godzilla: The Series has a Hispanic army use a biological weapon against the Monster of the Week, but it turns out to strengthen it.
 Then they try it again.

 - In ReBoot, enemies referred to as "Class-5" such as Gigabyte and the Web Virus cannot be attacked with energy weapons because they will just feed on the energy and grow stronger.